brandur/sorg/content/nanoglyphs/049-paradise.md

 * **Don't do Cassandra:** Pretty obvious in retrospect.
 Anyone so big that they have to run Cassandra (very few people should) is also so big that they can afford to run it themselves.

 * **Don't rebuild the API:** This one hurts.
-I spent over a year building out Heroku's new V3 API, taking the exist foundations and refining it for stronger convention, better flexibility, and modern best practices.
+I spent over a year building out Heroku's new V3 API, taking the existing foundations and refining it for stronger convention, better flexibility, and modern best practices.
 This project was immensely satisfying (it felt like I should be working for free), but we ate up an enormous opportunity cost working on it.
 The API was the highest leverage component in the stack and we could've spent the time helping to ship other features instead.

 <img src="/photographs/nanoglyphs/049-paradise/fish@2x.jpg" alt="Fish off the dock" class="wide_portrait" loading="lazy">

 ## Raja Ampat (#raja-ampat)

-The photos form this issue are from Raja Ampat, an archipelago in Indonesia known for its incredible marine biodiversity.
+The photos from this issue are from Raja Ampat, an archipelago in Indonesia known for its incredible marine biodiversity.

-We stayed at a resort called "Cove" on one of the archipelago's many tiny islands (you can walk across it in a lot half an hour), accessed via about three hours of boat travel from Sorong.
+We stayed at a resort called "Cove" on one of the archipelago's many tiny islands (you can walk across it in about half an hour), accessed via about three hours of boat travel from Sorong.
 Sorong's a busy place, but by the time you get out to Cove, there is nobody.

 Cove's small island is called Yeben, and if you close your eyes and imagine what a deserted tropical paradise is supposed to look like, what you're seeing is probably a lot like Yeben.
 Far from any population centers, there you get perfect beaches, crystal clear water, and gorgeous vegetation.
-The island's forests is dense enough that you won't be going hiking in an arbitrary direction of your choice, but they'd done some nice trail building so you could follow a path up and over the top of the island to its southern side, then the beach to its eastern tip, then back north and west to get back to where you started.
+The island's forest is dense enough that you won't be going hiking in an arbitrary direction of your choice, but they'd done some nice trail building so you could follow a path up and over the top of the island to its southern side, then the beach to its eastern tip, then back north and west to get back to where you started.

 In the evening hundreds of bats the size of sparrows flew in frantic zig zags overhead.
 Once in a while, a heavy flying fox would peel its massive body off the top of a tree and glide off.

 <img src="/photographs/nanoglyphs/049-paradise/yeben@2x.webp" alt="Yeben Island" class="wide_portrait" loading="lazy">

-The dozen tourist villas (there's only 20-30 visitors on the island at a time) were lined up along an oceanside board walk.
+The dozen tourist villas (there's only 20-30 visitors on the island at a time) were lined up along an oceanside boardwalk.
 A large, open-sided (flaps were drawn over in the event of rain) common building complete with couches and pool table served us for briefing and dining.
 As with most diving trips, we sunk into a routine schedule: wake early, get breakfast, load the boats, dive, surface interval on a random beach, dive, back to base for lunch, rest, back out for one more dive at a more local site.

 At one of the beaches they'd take us for surface interval we came across these beautiful mangrove monitors.
 Being the first large land animal you've seen in days, it's exciting the first time you spot one, then as you look harder it dawns on you that the first wasn't alone, and there's a fair few scampering through the underbrush.